- Where are you licensed as an attorney? Can you represent me?

 Question: How long does the process take?
 How will I know when you’ve filed my trademark application?

-Answer: Ideally we will file your trademark within four to six business days after you fill out our online form.
-It may take longer, however, if we need to reach out to you for clarification about details of the application.
+Answer: Whichever package you hire us for, you will generally have an update from us within four to six business days, whether that means that we have a legal opinion for you, that we’ve filed your trademark application, or that we need more information.
+For packages that include a search and legal opinion, we generally file the application within four to six business days after you’ve given us consent to file.
 After we’ve filed, we will email you to let you know, with proof-of-filing attached.
-We complete conflict searches within about three to five business days as well.
 If for whatever reason, you’d like us to work faster than this timeframe, please let us know in the “Additional Notes” section of our form and we’ll do our best to accommodate your request.

 Once the application is submitted, we should hear an initial answer from the USPTO after 3.5 months.
 If everything goes right, you should have a fully-registered trademark in 8 or 9 months.